zaufi/kate-cpp-helper-plugin/README.rst

 * open dialog w/ currently ``#included`` files, if unable to open a file under cursor (or cursor not on a word at all)
+* remove duplicates from completion list (for out of source builds and if both, source and binary dirs are in the search list, it led to duplicates)